Iwuwuwuwuwuwux/pySimpleTimers/README.md

 <br>

-There are some useful funcs to use with these Timer objects and vars that can me modified:
+There are some useful funcs to use with these Timer objects and vars that can be modified:

 ## ----- functions -----